Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 The measures for this outcome are:

-- New dwellings consented by location and type
+- the number of new dwellings consented by location and type

 How we can implement the plan